 You are not required to hire an attorney to assist you at your disability hearing; however, an experienced disability attorney will greatly improve your chances of winning your claim.
 In fact, statistics show that a disability claimant (applicant) who is represented by an attorney at the hearing level is twice as likely to be approved as an unrepresented claimant.

-After your request for reconsideration (the first level of appeal) has been denied, you may request a hearing in front of an administrative law judge (ALJ).
+After your request for reconsideration (the first level of appeal in most states) has been denied, you may request a hearing in front of an administrative law judge (ALJ).
 At your hearing, the ALJ will consider the medical evidence you have provided, your testimony, and the testimony of any other witnesses to decide if you are disabled.
 Objective medical evidence is the most important component at the disability hearing level.
-The ALJ uses your medical records to assess your testimony about your disability, and to formulate questions to pose to the vocational expert (VE) who will likely be at the hearing.
+The ALJ uses your medical records to assess your testimony about your disability, and to formulate questions to pose to a vocational expert (VE) who will likely be at the hearing.

 Here is how having a disability lawyer can help you win your disability claim at the hearing.